Hi, my name is Justin and I'm 13 years old.

 Please help me triumph over this disease by donating all that you can to cure GAN....

-To help me raise awareness and money for GAN research, my twin brother Jared, is competing in a Half Ironman distance triathlon this fall.
+To help me raise awareness and money for GAN research, my twin brother Jared, competes in a number of triathlon races in our honor.
+In 2013, he completed a half ironman distance race!
 What's remarkable is that only one other 12 year old has ever competed in such a race!
-He will swim, bike and run over 70 miles!!!
+He swam, biked and ran over 70 miles!
 Our goal is to help raise money so those of us with this disease can continue to SWIM, BIKE and RUN.
-We want to be just like every other kid...
+We want to be just like every other kid.

 Donation Goal Distance Pledge $35.15 $.50/mile $70.30 $1/mile $140.60 $2/mile $351.50 $5/mile $703.00 $10/mile $3,515.00 $50/mile $7,030.00 $100/mile